hexe-rs/Hexe/README.md

 ## What is Hexe?

 Hexe is an open-source chess engine written in Rust.
-It is written primarily as a library, with an executable that directly utilizes that library.
+It is written primarily as a library, with a separate executable CLI frontend.
 This project is split into three packages (crates):

 - **[ bin ]** `hexe_bin`